FORESIGHT & INSIGHT | DESIGN

 Work in Progress

-The team is developing preliminary ideas across a number of the initiatives.
+The team developed robust ideas across a range of initiatives.
 Design solutions must be consistent, coherent, functional, aesthetically appealing, easy to use, continuous and memorable.
-We are incorporating different levels of information: identification, directional information, safety, security and accessibility.
+The system incorporates different levels of information: route planning, identification, mapping, directional information, ticketing, safety, security and accessibility.

 Making it Happen

-The following diagram indicates some approximate milestones for the next steps in wayfinding harmonization that will allow for the collection of public feedback on the new wayfinding system before incorporating it into all future transit projects.
+This complex multi-year project will be implemented incrementally.
+The next steps in wayfinding harmonization will allow for the collection of public feedback on the new signage system before incorporating it into all future transit projects across the region.

 © KerrSmith Design 2023